fgomezvela/GNC/README.md

 Usage information
 =================

-To launch the app, extract the zip file and do a double click in “GNC.jar”.
-Automatically, a main windows will be appear.
-In this windows, a input network and well known databases can be chosen to star the process.
-As results will be obtained by the app, they will be showed.
+To launch the app, extract the zip file. you can choose between a java swing GUI interface or command line.
 If you have any question, please read "User Guide" for more details.